z00mantwo/BoxTurtleMC/README.md

 ![BT_Render](images/MC-Render.png)

 The main focus is combining this project with a [BigTreeTech MMB](https://biqu.equipment/products/bigtreetech-mmb).
 This will enable full BoxTurtle control of the DC motor powered re-spoolers.
 It also allows a nice upgrade path from a ERCF to the BoxTurtle.
-It includes additional switche ports to support the "BoxTurtle Lane Controls" mod and additional power connections to support  [Project TurtleScreen](https://github.com/sbtoonz/TurtleScreen).
+It includes additional switch ports to support the "BoxTurtle Lane Controls" mod and additional power connections to support  [Project TurtleScreen](https://github.com/sbtoonz/TurtleScreen).
 This board will also have the option of controlling up to 8 re-spooler motors so it should be useful in larger custom BoxTurtle setups with more than 4 lanes.

 The board was developed in the free version of [KiCAD](https://www.kicad.org/).
 So it can be downloaded and modified.